 This is the second in a series of blog posts highlighting what Groundworks teaches patrons about 3D printing.
-This page shares some of the most common and widely available 3D modeling software and a curated list of 3D model repositories where you can freely download and use models.
-Keep reading below or skip to another step using the links below:
+This page shares some of the most common and widely available 3D modeling software and a curated list of 3D model repositories where you can freely download and use models for personal use.
+Keep reading below or skip to another step using the following links:

 3D Model Repositories